SagTheo/PP-Travels/README.md

 To do:

--create the index page that directs to each page -create the page for Australia
+-create the index page that directs to each page - done -create the page for Australia - done
--create the page for New York
+-create the page for New York - done
--create the page for Italy
+-create the page for Italy - done
--create a link that redirects to the index page, on each page
+-create a link that redirects to the index page, on each page - done
+    -add some style to it

+-make a french version of the website(toggle button on index page?)

 --> Website has to be responsive
     -start mobile first and move on to desktop